kbowling74/Water_Quality_Analysis/README.md

 - 4 samples taken at each site; one at surface and one from bottom of water column for both open water and shoreline
 - Each sample logged with location and descriptive details
 - Each sample was tested and logged with results for pollutants found
-- Tableau was used to map locations of sample sites
 - Excel and R studio were used to analyze data
+- Tableau was used to create interactive dashboard

 ## Analysis
 After entering results into an Excel spreadsheet it was imported into R studio for analysis.
 A two sample t-test was performed comparing open water and shoreline paramater values using .10 as a significance level.